aws-samples/aws-net-guides/Deployment/ASP.Net_Core_to_ElasticBeanstalk_from_VisualStudio/Readme.md

 ## Module 3: Creating a Sample .NET Core Application Starter Project

-In this module, you will be creating the sample ASP.NET Core Web API application that will be deployed to Elastic Beanstalk.
-You can also elect to deploy an ASP.NET Web Application, or ASP.NET Core Web Application, if you wish instead of a web api.
+In this module, you will be creating the sample ASP.NET Core Web application that will be deployed to Elastic Beanstalk.
+You can also elect to deploy an ASP.NET Core Web API Application, or ASP.NET Web Application, if you wish.
+If you elect to create a project using .NET Core or .NET 5, the AWS deployment wizard will default to selecting an Amazon Linux instance to host your application, but you can change this to a Windows Server instance.
+If you create a project using .NET Framework, you can deploy only to Windows Server instances.

+> Note: The following instructions do not specify the version of .NET for the new project, and there are slight changes in the flow of the New Project wizard between Visual Studio 2017 and Visual Studio 2019.
+For the purposes of this guide you may to select either an ASP.NET Core project type that uses either .NET Core 2.1, .NET Core 3.1, or .NET 5, or a .NET Framework-based ASP.NET project template.\
+    \
+    We recommend .NET 5, and deployment to Amazon Linux.
+This will match the screenshots and settings used in this guide.

 1. In Visual Studio select *File > New > Project* from the menu.